SHORTLIST

 Accommodation on this trip is twin share and is a combination of pop-up tents and permanent tents with stretcher beds and a mattress.
 Please bring your own sleeping bag or purchase one from us in advance.
 A pillow, pillowcase, bottom sheet are always provided.

-ACCOMMODATION UPGRADE
+SINGLE TRAVELLERS & ACCOMMODATION UPGRADE

 A Single Supplement is not available on the default version of this trip.
-As a single traveller you will share a tent with another single traveller of the same gender.
-The Camping Plus upgrade can also be booked with the option for a single supplement.
+As a single traveller you will share a tent with another single traveller of the same gender, or you can use your swag.
+An accommodation upgrade (Camping Plus) is available upon request and subject to availability, at an additional cost.
+Camping Plus can also be booked with the option for a single supplement.
+Please see the accommodation section of your trip notes or speak to your travel agent for more details.

 WEATHER